Hi

 Taking the time to answer each question truthfully will also increase your chances of qualifying for the survey and earning a cash reward.

-So, if you want to join a survey panel and take surveys for extra income, remember to fill out your profile thoroughly and answer the questions
+So, if you want to join a survey panel and take surveys for extra income, please fill out your profile thoroughly and answer the questions.

 When participating in paid surveys, there are several instances where you may be disqualified based on specific criteria.